 3) Do not log in to a public computer such as net cafés or LAN centers, or use public Wifi to your WOO X account.
 Only use your WOO X account on a secured computer and a trusted internet environment.

-4) Make sure you have enabled Google Authenticator(“GA”) for the second level of security applied to your account, making it harder for your account to fall into the wrong hands.
+4) Make sure you have enabled Google Authenticator(“GA”) for the second level of security applied to your account, making it more difficult for your account to fall into the wrong hands.

 2. Chat Channels(What’s app, Telegram, Discord)